kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ### Ingest Metrics (Experimental)

-To collect custom metrics, you usually use the Dynatrace annotation approach, as the Dynatrace OTLP integration is [limited](https://docs.dynatrace.com/docs/extend-dynatrace/opentelemetry/getting-started/metrics/ingest/migration-guide-otlp-exporter#migrate-collector-configuration).
-As long as your workload is conform to the limitations (not exporting histograms, using delta aggregation temporality), you can leverage the metric functionality to push OTLP metrics centralized to Dynatrace.
-Hereby, the prometheus feature of the MetricPipeline will not work as it will hit the limitations by design.
+To collect custom metrics, you usually use the [Dynatrace annotation approach](https://docs.dynatrace.com/docs/platform-modules/infrastructure-monitoring/container-platform-monitoring/kubernetes-monitoring/monitor-prometheus-metrics), because the Dynatrace OTLP integration is [limited](https://docs.dynatrace.com/docs/extend-dynatrace/opentelemetry/getting-started/metrics/ingest/migration-guide-otlp-exporter#migrate-collector-configuration).
+As long as your workload is conform to the limitations (not exporting histograms, using delta aggregation temporality), you can use the metric functionality to push OTLP metrics to Dynatrace.
+In this case, the Prometheus feature of the MetricPipeline cannot be used because it hits the limitations by design.

 1. Deploy the MetricPipeline and replace the `{ENVIRONMENT_ID}` placeholder with the environment Id of Dynatrace SaaS: